SaltyGoo/saltygoo.github.io/list/spell-catastrophe.md

 ## D12 Apotropaic Catastrophes
 <details markdown="1">
 <summary><b>1.
 Last Warning</b></summary>
-The next time you and your allies sleep in town, you are summoned to the Bureau of Safety and Regulations for an endless inquiry.
-It's probably not in this town, so prepare for a long journey.</details>
+The next time you and your allies sleep in town, you are summoned by the Church for an endless inquiry on your careless use of magic.
 </details>
 <details markdown="1">
 <summary><b>2.
 Confinement</b></summary>